-A warrant gives you the right to buy a company's stock at a specific price during a specific date range referred to as the exercise period.
+A warrant gives you the right to buy a company's common stock at a specific price (referred to as the "exercise price") during a specific date range (the "exercise period").
 Most warrants give you the right to buy one share of common stock, but that can vary by the warrant.
 For example, some warrants only give you the right to buy 1/2 of a share of common stock, so obviously you have to buy two warrants to fully exercise the right to buy one common share.

 Unfortunately, we don't have very good information on warrants right now.
 For example, we don't currently have very good information on the number of outstanding warrants and resulting total market capitalization, nor do we have good information on the terms of each warrant (i.e. the exercise price and expiration date).
 We are working on trying to better information on warrants.

 All data is a live query from our database.
-The wording was last updated: 05/25/2020.
+The wording was last updated: 12/24/2021.

-2020 © Stock Market MBA, Inc.
+2022 © Stock Market MBA, Inc.